carlitoswillis/beatpack/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What you need to install

 ```
 node 12.16.1
-MongoDB 4.2
+Electron
 ```

 ### Installing